 2.1.
-Experimental area and design
+Experimental details

 This experiment was conducted in the Lamjung Campus, Institute of Agriculture and Animal Science at Lamjung district of Nepal, which is located at an altitude of 625 masl (longitude: 84˚ 12 ̍ 35 ̍ ̍ E and latitude: 28˚ 21 ̍ 35 ̍ ̍ N).
-The trial was set up in a randomized complete block design (RCBD) with eight treatments and three replications.
+The research experiment was carried out in a randomized complete block design (RCBD) with eight treatments with three replications.
 To assess the initial nutrient status, pH, and organic matter content of the research field, a composite soil sample was taken and analyzed in Soil and Fertilizer Testing Laboratory, Pokhara.
 The details of treatment are mentioned in Table 1 whereas the soil results are illustrated in Table 2.